RaniSamyuktha/Novartis-Server-Hack-Classification/README.md

 3. **Final Model Selection:**
    After evaluating all models, the Gradient Boosting Classifier was chosen as the best-performing model.

-Based on the notebook, you chose the **Gradient Boosting Classifier (GBK)** as the best-performing model.
+Based on the notebook, I chose the **Gradient Boosting Classifier (GBK)** as the best-performing model.
 Here's why it was selected as the best:

 ### Model Evaluation Metrics:
 Five models were trained and compared using **Accuracy** and **Recall** scores: